nicolasZhao1908/ubuntu_dotfiles/README.md

 ```

 > Note that many packages from APT are really outdated, so apps like
-> Neovim and Firefox is not included in `Packages` and should be manually
+> Neovim and Firefox is not included in the `Packages` file and should be
-> compiled in order to get the most recent versions.
+> manually compiled in order to get the most recent versions.

 > [Optionally, remove Snap and replace it with Flatpak](https://github.com/popey/unsnap)